Yang Yao-Hsun Sets CPBL HR Trot Record?

-Here’s the original CPBL YouTube footage.
 I counted around 16 seconds.
-It makes me wonder how does Yang’s HR trot stack up against players in the MLB?
+Now, I do not have any previous data, but I think it could be the fastest home run trot in CPBL history.
+It also makes me wonder how does Yang’s home run trot stack up against players in the MLB?

-Due to existing shoulder injury, Yang has been predominately played as an outfielder during his time at the university, and has been selected to play for the junior national team numerous times as a positional player.
-The university team do occasionally use him as late inning reliever due to the fact even with his past history of injury, Yang can still clocked 148kph (92mph) on the radar.
+Due to shoulder injuries, Yang has been used predominately as an outfielder during his time at the university.
+He has been selected to play for Taiwan’s junior national team numerous times as a positional player.

-In 2006, the two-way playerwas signed by NPB’s Fukuoka SoftBank Hawks as a pitcher.
-Where he spent the next 7-season with the combined record of 3.03 ERA, 1.38 WHIP while topping his fastball at 155kph (96mph).
+In 2006, the two-way player Yang was signed by the NPB’s Fukuoka SoftBank Hawks as a pitcher.
+He then spent the next seven-season with a combined record of 3.03 ERA and 1.38 WHIP with his fastball topping at 155kph (96mph).

-This is one of Yang’s 10K shutout game against The ORIX Buffaloes back in 2012.
+The video below is one of Yang’s 10K shutout game against The Orix Buffaloes back in the 2012 NPB season.

-In 2014, Yang signed a minor league deal with spring training invite with the Pittsburgh Pirates after being released by the Softbank Hawks due to command issues.
-Unfortunately, Yang was unable to overcomes his command issue while in the USA.
-Yang was eventually released by the Pirates later that year with the disappointing result of 6.48 ERA, 1.98 WHIP, 16K, 18BB over 16.2 IP.
+Unfortunately, Yang was unable to overcome his command issue during his time with the Pirates organisation.
+Yang was eventually released by the Pirates later that year, with a disappointing result of 6.48 ERA, 1.98 WHIP, 16K and 18BB over 16.2 innings in the Double-A.

-Yang returned to Taiwan to participate in the 2015 mid-season draft.
-However, due to his known command issues.
-Yang was left undrafted.
+Yang returned to Taiwan and entered the 2015 CPBL draft.
+However, due to his command issues.
+Despite his fastball velocity, Yang was left undrafted.

-With several key outfielders out on season injuries In 2016, Yang Yao-Hsun secured the leadoff spot with the Lamigo Monkeys.
-Where he finished the season with the record of .281/.335/.490 with 19 stolen bases & 17 home runs.
+In 2016, after several primary outfielders were out with the season-ending injuries.
+Yang Yao-Hsun was given a chance in the first team, and he took the opportunity and secured the leadoff spot.
+He finished the season with the record of .281/.335/.490 with 19 stolen bases and 17 home runs.

-Here’s a video of Yang crushed an opposite field home run on a pitch at eye level
+Here is a video of Yang crushing an opposite-field home run on a pitch at the eye level.